The city of Ember is dying. Power failures become more frequent and longer. The sky is dark. Outside the city, darkness

 Activity #4 ~ The City of Ember Bulletin Board

 I teach with a wonderful team of teachers.
-One of them came up with the fantastic idea.
+One of them came up with a fantastic idea.
 The bulletin board was relatively empty when we began reading The City of Ember.
 As the book progressed, so did the board.
 Get a closer look at some of the things that were included.

 Activity #5 ~ Story Map

 This free printable includes 7-half pages.
-The City of Ember Story Map asks students to write about theme, characters, point of view, setting, etc.
+The City of Ember Story Map asks students to write about the theme, characters, point of view, setting, etc.

 The City of Ember Book Unit Samples

 The City of Ember Book Unit

 The City of Ember Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.